ljuvela/GlottDNN/README.md

 Of course the original pulses are not available in many applications (such as text-to-speech).
 For this, we can use a trainable excitation model (neural net), which generates the pulses from acoustic features.

-## Built-in excitation model
+## Built-in neural net excitation model

+The present version requires `pytorch>=1.1.0` and all `theano` dependencies have been removed.

- Note that the following is a toy example since we now use only 10 audio files.
+Note that the following is a toy example, since we now use only 10 audio files.
 This example is intended as a quick sanity check and can be easily run on a CPU.
 For more data and more complex models, a GPU is recommended.

 Let's first download some data
 ```